 I know this is a simple thought but everything that is written for today deals with Jesus’ death; the priest and Judas and Jesus being anointed.
 It has amazed me how many great stories and teachings take place in this week.

-There is one thought has I just don’t buy even after hearing learned preachers and others have given their thoughts- Judas was not a poor misunderstood individual.
-I have put him into a play and just study him and his types and shadows from the Old Testament and I believe that the rebuke (yes, I think Judas was complaining) and the fact that he could not get his hands on the money for the perfume just sent him over the top.
+There is one thought I just don’t buy even after hearing learned preachers and others have given their thoughts- Judas was not a poor misunderstood individual.
+I have put him into a play and just study him and his types and shadows from the Old Testament and I believe that the rebuke (yes, I think Judas was complaining at the dinner) and the fact that he could not get his hands on the money for the perfume just sent him over the top.
 Please see my blogs on Judas and Judas in the Old Testament.

 Matthew 26:3-163 Then the chief priests and the elders of the people assembled in the palace of the high priest, whose name was Caiaphas, 4 and they schemed to arrest Jesus secretly and kill him.
 5 “But not during the festival,” they said, “or there may be a riot among the people.”

 6 While Jesus was in Bethany in the home of Simon the Leper, 7 a woman came to him with an alabaster jar of very expensive perfume, which she poured on his head as he was reclining at the table.
 8 When the disciples saw this, they were indignant.
 “Why this waste?” they asked.
 9 “This perfume could have been sold at a high price and the money given to the poor.”
 10 Aware of this, Jesus said to them, “Why are you bothering this woman?
 She has done a beautiful thing to me.
 11 The poor you will always have with you,but you will not always have me.
 12 When she poured this perfume on my body, she did it to prepare me for burial.
 13 Truly I tell you, wherever this gospel is preached throughout the world, what she has done will also be told, in memory of her.”